-Back in Caracas, the National Pantheon is a very important site.
+The National Pantheon is one of the most important attractions in Caracas.
 The building was constructed after the 1812 earthquake when the original church on this site was destroyed.
 Today, it is the country's most sacred shrine and houses the remains of prominent Venezuelans, including those of Simon Bolívar.

 Accommodation: Where to Stay in Caracas